FangxiangFeng/AI-Meets-Beauty-2020/README.md

 ## Acknowledges

-Some of the code is adapted from [here] (https://github.com/gniknoil/Perfect500K-Beauty-and-Personal-Care-Products-Retrieval-Challenge).
+Some of the code is adapted from [here](https://github.com/gniknoil/Perfect500K-Beauty-and-Personal-Care-Products-Retrieval-Challenge).